It is well with me only when I have a chisel in my hand

 This is the first in a series of 30 articles that describe the sharpening procedures your humble servant uses and recommends for Japanese plane and chisel blades.
 Links to the other 29 articles are located at the end of this one.

-The purpose for these articles is to share with our Beloved Customers reliable techniques for sharpening and maintaining the tools we sell consistent with standard practice among advanced Japanese professional woodworkers.
+The purpose of these articles is to share with our Beloved Customers reliable techniques for sharpening and maintaining the tools we sell consistent with standard practice among advanced Japanese professional woodworkers.

 Each article in this series describes separate but related aspects of sharpening Japanese woodworking tools, especially chisels, plane blades, and kiridashi knives.
 While 30 articles sounds like a lot, it is certainly not enough to cover all details of this first and most important woodworking skill.
 No doubt Beloved Customer could add chapters based on your own experiences.